zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### dropSources `Array`

-Array of selectors which determines the ListBox widgets that can drag and drop their items to the current ListBox widget.
+Array of id strings which determines the ListBox widgets that can drag and drop their items to the current ListBox widget.
 The `dropSources` option describes **one way** relationship, if the developer wants a two way connection then the `dropSources` option should be set on both widgets.

 > **Important** When `dropSources` is defined, the `draggable` option also should be set to `true`.